How are mRNA vaccines changing drug discovery?

 To monitor the innate immune response from blood (plasma, serum) or cell culture supernatant, a high sensitivity multiplex-ELISA would be an approach.
 To ensure the more sensitive and reproducible analysis I would recommend the Quansys technology for the quantification of IL-1alpha (1.5pg/ml), IL-1beta (1.7pg/ml), IL-6 (0.4pg/ml), IL-12p70 (3pg/ml), IL-16 (5pg/ml), TNFalpha (0.6pg/ml) and IFNgamma (0.1pg/ml).

 A complementary approach would be a type I interferon cell-based assay.
-For that, there is nothing better than the PBL technology iLite Human Type I Interferon Responsive Cells, as illustrate in the technical note.
+For that, there is nothing better than the PBL technology iLite Human Type I Interferon Responsive Cells.

 Drug delivery optimization